aszczepanski/2048/README.md

 # 2048 AI #

-Artificial Intelligence for 2048 game.
+Artificial Intelligence for the game 2048.
 There are 2 applications:

 * **console application** - for running multiple games and testing the AI's capabilities
 * **web application** - for observing how the AI works on the [2048 game site](http://gabrielecirulli.github.io/2048/)